opencv/opencv/modules/imgproc/doc/miscellaneous_transformations.rst

         * **GC_PR_BGD** defines a possible foreground pixel.

     :param rect: ROI containing a segmented object.
-The pixels outside of the ROI are marked as "obvious background"??.
+The pixels outside of the ROI are marked as "obvious background".
 The parameter is only used when  ``mode==GC_INIT_WITH_RECT`` .

     :param bgdModel, fgdModel: Temporary arrays used for segmentation.
 Do not modify them while you are processing the same image.